TobikoData/sqlmesh/docs/quick_start.md

-# Quick Start
+# Quick start
 In this quick start guide, you'll learn how to get up and running with SQLMesh's scaffold generator.
-The example project will run locally on your computer using [DuckDB](https://duckdb.org/) as an embedded SQL engine.
+This example project will run locally on your computer using [DuckDB](https://duckdb.org/) as an embedded SQL engine.

 ## Prerequisites

 You'll need Python 3.7 or higher to use SQLMesh.
-You can check your python version by running
+You can check your python version by running the following command:
 ```
 python3 --version
 ```